mattzeunert/FromJS/README.md

 FromJS is dynamic data-flow analysis tool for JavaScript code.
 It can tell you where each bit of content on a web page came from.

-Some content might have been loaded using `fetch`, some might have been stored in `localStorage`, and some might have been hard-coded in the JavaScript.
+Some content might have been loaded using `fetch`, some might have been stored in `localStorage`, and some might have been hard-coded in the JavaScript code.

-(todo: zoomed in screenshot showing origin of some JSON response data)

-(todo further down: 5 gifs/mp4s showing examples)

----

-FromJS is in currently.
-If you find any issues (you probably will) please report them on Github.

-This is how you use it: open any web page, select an element with the DOM inspector, then view the source of the inspected data.
-The screenshot below shows the the todo item was loaded from localStorage:

 ![](https://user-images.githubusercontent.com/1303660/41681222-dc26268e-74cb-11e8-9375-1cd2125d0511.png)